Neil Sedaka: Connie Francis

 When Sedaka was not recording his own songs, he and Howard Greenfield were writing for other performers, most notably in their earliest days Connie Francis.
 Francis began searching for a new hit after her 1958 single "Who's Sorry Now?".
 She was introduced to Sedaka and Greenfield, who played for her every ballad they had written.
 Francis began writing in her diary while the two played the last of their songs.
 After they finished, Francis told them they wrote beautiful ballads but that they were too intellectual for the young generation.
 Greenfield suggested that they play a song they had written for the Shepherd Sisters.
 Sedaka protested that Francis would be insulted by being played such a puerile song, but Greenfield reminded him Francis had not accepted their other suggestions and they had nothing to lose.
 After Sedaka played "Stupid Cupid", Francis told them they had just played her new hit.
 Francis' rendition of the song reached No. 14 on the Billboard charts, while it topped the UK Singles Chart.

 While Francis was writing in her diary, Sedaka asked her if he could read what she had written.
-As mentioned earlier, Francis said no. This inspired Sedaka to write "The Diary", his own first hit single.
+Francis said no. This inspired Sedaka to write "The Diary", his own first hit single.
 Sedaka and Greenfield wrote many of Connie Francis' hits, such as "Fallin'" and the "Theme from Where the Boys Are", the film in which she starred.
 This hit the Top 5 on the Billboard pop singles chart and Francis had several No. 1 singles.
 "Where the Boys Are" eventually became her signature song.